marxanweb/marxan-server/README.md

 ![marxan-server architecture](https://raw.githubusercontent.com/andrewcottam/marxan-web/master/documentation/images/architecture.png)

 ## Installation
 The following installation was testing on Ubuntu 18.04.
-You must be logged in as the root user to install marxan-server if you want to run it either on port 80 or 443, otherwise you can install it as any user.
+You must be logged in as the root user (sudo -i) to install marxan-server if you want to run it either on port 80 or 443, otherwise you can install it as any user.

 ### Clone the repo
 In the folder where you want to install marxan-server, type the following: